2 Weeks Bali Itinerary

 We tested the beach bars in Seminyak with the photo below with the poufs and the little red parasols, where you can caress the sand with your toes, drink a cocktail and admire the sunset at the same time.

-And I can tell you that to end our stay in Bali, it was perfect!
+And I can tell you that to end our stay in 2 weeks Bali itinerary, it was perfect!
 A good restaurant near our hotel that we tested: Mozzarella.

 - A bottle of water: between 10 and 12k Rp (or rather 15k Rp in a hotel)